Interferometer Techniques for Gravitational-Wave Detection

 \epubtkImage{example_cavity_power.png}{ }

 Figure~\ref{fig:cav-powerenhance} shows a plot of the circulating light power $P_1$ over the laser frequency.
-The maximum power is reached when the cosine function in the denominator becomes equal to one, i.e., at $k L = N \pi$ with $N$ an integer.
+The maximum power is reached when the cosine function in the denominator becomes equal to one, i.e.~at $k L = N \pi$ with $N$ an integer.
+This occurs when the round-trip length is an integer multiple of the wavelength of the injected light: $2L = N 2\pi/k=N \lambda$.
 This is called the cavity \textit{resonance}.
 The lowest power values are reached at \textit{anti-resonance} when $k L = (N +1/2)\pi$.
 We can also rewrite

 with FSR being the \textit{free-spectral range} of the cavity as shown in Figure~\ref{fig:cav-powerenhance}.
 Thus, it becomes clear that resonance is reached for laser frequencies

 where $N$ is an integer.